 Again, the most important point here is to make sure that the potential advantages of digitalisation are properly explained, particularly in terms of the individual health benefits for patients.
 We also need to listen more closely to people to find out what they want.

 As an economic historian, I have seen that development cycles repeat themselves over the course of history.
 The information age began just as the process of industrialisation started.
 People have adapted their lives to live alongside machines.
 Now it is digitalisation that is casting doubt on tried-and-tested principles, and it is difficult to adopt new phenomena if we adhere to the old rulebook.
 For me, the digital transformation is more in our heads than it is any great technological leap.
-I feel comfortable in both of these worlds, but I believe that we must let digitalisation take hold anywhere we see the economy thriving.
+I feel comfortable in both of these worlds.